nweii/Kindle-HTML-to-Markdown/README.md

 # Kindle-HTML-to-Markdown

+While viewing a book's highlights, notes, and bookmarks in the Kindle app, you can tap the Share button to export everything as an HTML file.

-This is a simple web utility that takes an HTML file exported from Kindle notes and converts it to a Markdown file perfect for Obsidian and similar note apps.
+This is a simple web utility that converts that HTML file into to a Markdown file perfect for Obsidian and similar note apps.